+]

 5.3 Configuration Provisioning API

 The Configuration Provisioning API is used by the Application Provider to provision configuration that will be relayed to the RTC MSH for usage with RTC sessions of that Application Provider.
-Details of the resource structure and the data model are specified in clause 8.xx of TS 26.510.
+The resource structure and the data model are specified in clause 8.xx of TS 26.510.

+Editor’s Note: The data model for this API, as provided in S4-231711 should be included in clause 8.xx of TS 26.510

 5.4 Consumption Reporting Provisioning API

 The Consumption Reporting Provisioning API is a RESTful API that allows a RTC Application Provider to configure the Consumption Reporting Procedure for a particular RTC Provisioning Session at interface RTC-1.
-Details of the resource structure and the data model are specified in clause 8.11 of TS 26.510.
+The resource structure and the data model are specified in clause 8.11 of TS 26.510.

 5.5 Edge Resources Provisioning API

 The Edge Resources Provisioning API is used by the RTC Application Provider to provision edge resource usage for RTC sessions associated with the parent Provisioning Session.
 The information serves as a template to select or instantiate the appropriate EAS instance that will serve the media session to the UE.
-Details of the resource structure and the data model are specified in clause 8.6 of TS 26.510.
+The resource structure and the data model are specified in clause 8.6 of TS 26.510.

 5.6 Policy Templates Provisioning API

-The Policy Templates Provisioning API allow a RTC Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to RTC sessions belonging to that Application Provider using the Dynamic Policies API specified in clause xx.xx.
+The Policy Templates Provisioning API allow a RTC Application Provider to configure a set of Policy Templates within the scope of a Provisioning Session that can subsequently be applied to RTC sessions belonging to that Application Provider using the Dynamic Policies API specified in clause 8.7 of TS 26.510.

+[Editor’s Note: The following text should be included in clause 8.7 of TS 26.510;

 When the Policy Template is used for QoS Flows, the qoSSpecification object shall be present and its type shall be set to RTCQoSSpecification, as specified in Table 5.6-1 below.

 Table 5.6-1: Definition of type RTCQoSSpecification